usb2snes/usb2snes/docs/index.md

 Included with the bundle, it's a patched [NintendoSpy](https://github.com/jaburns/NintendoSpy) that use some memory value of your device to display the buttons your press.
 It has some limitations like not showing input during screen transition and such.

+# Developpers

+If you don't plan on doing a complex application, you can look at the [Magic2Snes](https://github.com/Skarsnik/Magic2snes/wiki) project.
+It's a project written toward making small application easier by hiding all the Usb2Snes specific behind simple call like `memory.readByte()`

+If you want more details about the Usb2Snes websocket protocol you need too look at the [Protocol](https://github.com/Skarsnik/QUsb2snes/blob/master/docs/Procotol.md) page of the QUsb2Snes project.